1944 United States Senate special election in New Jersey

 The 1944 United States Senate special election in New Jersey was held on November 7, 1944.

-The election was held to fill the unexpired term of William Warren Barbour, who died in November 1943.
-H. Alexander Smith, who had been elected in a 1944 special election following the death of William Warren Barbour, was elected to the open seat over Democratic U.S. Representative Elmer H. Wene.
+The election was held to fill the unexpired term of W. Warren Barbour, who died in November 1943.
+H. Alexander Smith was elected to the open seat over Democratic U.S. Representative Elmer H. Wene.

 The incumbent Democratic appointee, Arthur Walsh, did not run.

+Background

+Incumbent Senator W. Warren Barbour was elected in 1940 to a six-year term set to expire in 1947.
+He died on November 22, 1943, of a cerebral hemorrhage.

+On November 26, Governor of New Jersey Charles Edison appointed Arthur Walsh to fill the vacant seat until a successor could be duly elected.

+A special election to complete the remainder of Barbour's unexpired term was scheduled for November 7, 1944, concurrent with the general election for presidential electors and U.S. House of Representatives.